 How to Apply: To get free or reduced price meals for your children carefully complete one application for your household and return it to the school principal.
 If you now receive Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance to Needy Families (TANF) for any children, or participate in the Food Distribution Program on Indian Reservations (FDPIR), the application must include the children’s names, the household SNAP, TANF or FDPIR case number and the signature of an adult household member.
 All children should be listed on the same application.
 If you do not list a SNAP, TANF or FDPIR case number for all the children for whom you are applying, the application must include the names of everyone in the household, the amount of income each household member, and how often it is received and where it comes from.
 It must include the signature of an adult household member and the last four digits of that adult’s social security number, or check the box if the adult does not have a social security number.
-An application that is not complete cannot be approved unless complete eligibility information is submitted, as indicated on the application and in the instructions.
+An application for free and reduced price benefits cannot be approved unless complete eligibility information is submitted, as indicated on the application and in the instructions.
 Contact your local Department of Social Services for your SNAP or TANF case number or complete the income portion of the application.
 No application is necessary if the household was notified by the SFA their children have been directly certified.
 If the household is not sure if their children have been directly certified, the household should contact the school.